ArduPilot/ardupilot_wiki/rover/source/docs/wind-vane-NMEA.rst

 .. image:: ../../../images/wind-vane-NMEA-wiring.png
     :target: ../_images/wind-vane-NMEA-wiring.png

-.. tip:: Although not required for normal operation on some NMEA devices have receive inputs, these can be connected to the flight controller via the logic translator.
+.. tip:: Although not required for normal operation on some NMEA devices have receive inputs, these can be connected to the autopilot via the logic translator.
 This allows ArduPilot to act as a :ref:`NMEA to USB adapter <common-serial-passthrough>` for use with the manufacturers tools for updating the wind vanes' firmware or configuration.